-Texas-based VLK Architects has earned numerous recognitions for its work with public schools, including notable rankings by Architectural Record, ENR and Building Design + Construction.
+Texas-based VLK Architects has earned numerous recognitions for its work with public schools.
+This is including notable rankings by both Architectural Record, ENR and Building Design + Construction.

-In 2018, Building Design + Construction ranked VLK Architects eighth among 150 U.S. architecture firms for its K-12 work in 2017, which included the Dan Dipert Career and Technical Center (CTC) in Arlington, Texas.
-It also was ranked 49th overall among the largest 149 participating U.S. architecture firms.
+In 2018, Building Design + Construction ranked VLK Architects eighth among 150 U.S. architecture firms for its K-12 work in 2017.
+This included the Dan Dipert Career and Technical Center (CTC) in Arlington, Texas.
+It also ranked 49th overall among the largest 149 participating U.S. architecture firms.

 Accolades given to the CTC in Arlington include:

-The Fort Worth Chapter of the American Institute of Architecture’s Honor Award, the organization’s highest recognition for building design.
-All Design Award entries are evaluated for design excellence regardless of size, budget or project type.
+The Fort Worth Chapter of the American Institute of Architecture’s Honor Award is the organization’s highest recognition for building design.
+The institute evaluates all Design Award entries for design excellence, regardless of size, budget or project type.

 School Planning & Management’s 2018 Education Design Showcase Honorable Mention, which honors projects providing excellent learning environments for students at all levels of education.

-Selected as a finalist for the 2018-19 Caudill Class of the Exhibit of School Architecture competition by the Texas Association of School Administrators and Texas Association of School Boards.
-To be considered for these groups’ highest recognition, a project must receive at least four stars from six areas of distinction: Design, Value, Community, Planning, School Transformation and Sustainability.
+Selected as a finalist for the 2018-19 Caudill Class of the Exhibit of School Architecture competition by both the Texas Association of School Administrators and Texas Association of School Boards.
+To receive consideration for these groups’ highest recognition, a project must receive at least four stars from six areas of distinction: Design, Value, Community, Planning, School Transformation and Sustainability.
 The Dipert Center received five.